Lerato Lamola

-Lerato Trevor Lamola (born 17 June 1986) is a South African soccer player who plays as a forward for Platinum City Rovers.
+Lerato Trevor Lamola (born 17 June 1986) is a South African soccer player who played as a forward.

 Early and personal life

 He was born in Limpopo.
 He graduated with a degree in Logistics Management from Tshwane University of Technology in 2009.

 Club career

 After graduating from university, Lamola played for Tigers, Vardos and Roses United before joining Bloemfontein Celtic in June 2013.
 He signed for Lamontville Golden Arrows in 2016, before being released by the club in 2020.
+He won the 2020–21 Nedbank Cup with TTM.

 International career

 He made one appearance for the South Africa national football team in 2014.